Droidion/talks-game-frontend-typescript-react/README.md

-# Frondend for Talks Planet business simulation
+# Frontend for Talks Planet business simulation

 Talks Planet is a business simulation of several companies that simultaneously compete for market share and need to negotiate deals.